 - Blurry vision up close – the muscles “give-up.”

 - Blurry vision far away – the muscles work so hard while reading that they’re unable to relax when we look into the distance.

-- Double vision – overexertion of muscles interfere with the eyes' ability to work together a team.
+- Double vision – overexertion of muscles interfere with the eyes’ ability to work together with a team.

 Young people today are required to perform more “up-close” tasks than ever before, whether it’s computer work, pleasure reading, music lessons or video games.
 These tasks involve prolonged use of the eyes’ focusing muscles, causing them to become overtired.